 In my experience the answer is generally yes as they tend to target a normal or dry skintype.
 However, that's why I came out with our Clarifying Serum.
 I was 33 years old and wanted to do "preventative skincare", aka a serum, but all of them were too thick or just didn't work for me as I was too acne-prone.
-So I worked with a lab to make the Clarifying Serum was for me :) - it has a number or organic teas (white, green and rooibos) that help fade red marks more quickly as well as Tea Tree Oil which is antibacterial.
+So I worked with a lab to make the Clarifying Serum was for me :) - it has a number or organic teas (white, green and rooibos) that address redness (in general and leftover from blemishes), Niacinimide (clarifies) as well as Tea Tree Oil which is good for breakouts.
 It is literally my favorite thing in our whole line.

 What if I'm just a normal skintype person who may or may not break out on my period?

 Our Rose Quench Serum is perfect for you!
 It's lightweight and focuses on lifting and firming with the addition of brightening as well.
 It has Niacinimide (great for hyperpigmentation), CoEnzyme Q10 (stimulates collagen) and Hyaluronic Acid (plumps skin with hydration).
 It's full of vitamins and heavy hitters on the anti-aging front.

 And what if I'm dry or like more heavy-duty situation?

 Oils help to give longevity to hydration so since it has a bit more of an emollient base our Firming Serum is what'll be the best fit for you.
 A combo of beautiful oils - Organic Pomegranate for brightening, Meadowfoam for sun damage protection, and Organic Neem for elasticity - make for a luxurious product that sinks into skin that wants a bigger drink.
 And you get the same lifters and firmers so you're good to go!